 The Insurance Council reserves the right to monitor, review or audit the content and delivery of course material at any time.
+Course provider audits are conducted to ensure continued compliance with the Insurance Council of BC's Continuing Education Accreditation Program requirements.
+Accredited Course Providers can be audited at any time.

 - a.
-Revocation: ACPs who fail to comply with the Insurance Council's CE requirements, fail to comply with the accreditation program guidelines, or become unresponsive to inquiries from the Insurance Council, will have their ACP status revoked and will no longer be allowed to present themselves as an Accredited Course Provider in British Columbia.
-Course providers whose ACP status has been revoked may submit courses as per the accreditation process for individual courses (outlined in the Continuing Education Accreditation for Individual Courses program guidelines) until such time as their ACP status is reinstated.
-Reinstatement requests will be assessed on a case-by-case basis. - b.
-Removal: ACPs who request their status to be inactivated, or who do not renew their Accredited Course Provider status at the time of expiration will be removed as an ACP in British Columbia.
+Revocation: ACPs who: - o fail to comply with the Insurance Council's current CE requirements; - o are offering courses that facilitate non-compliance with British Columbia insurance laws; - o fail to comply with the accreditation program guidelines; or - become unresponsive to inquiries from the Insurance Council may have their ACP status revoked and will no longer be allowed to present themselves as an Insurance Council of BC Accredited Course Provider.
+Course providers whose ACP status has been revoked may submit courses as per the accreditation process for individual courses (outlined in the Continuing Education Accreditation for Individual Courses program guidelines) until their ACP status is reinstated.
+Reinstatement requests will be assessed on a case-by-case basis.

+b.
+Removal: ACPs who request their status to be inactivated, or who do not renew their Accredited Course Provider status at the time of expiration will be removed as an Insurance Council of BC ACP.